-The Council is reviewing a proposed new process for placing Homeless Resource Centers (HRCs) and homeless shelters within the City.
+On May 2, 2023, the Council voted to approve a new process for placing Homeless Resource Centers (HRCs) and homeless shelters within the City.

-The proposal comes after the Council approved a temporary hold on allowing new homeless shelters in the City in 2022.
+The new process comes after the Council approved a temporary hold on allowing new homeless shelters in the City in 2022.
 At that time, the Council asked the City’s Planning Division to create a guiding process to approve future HRCs with the following goals in mind:

 The Planning Division developed the Homeless Resource Center Overlay Zoning District proposal in response to these goals.

-Any future HRC construction would require a zoning map amendment.
-This means anyone who wants to create an HRC or shelter would need to apply for a zoning map amendment and get approval from the Council.
-Currently, the Planning Commission reviews HRCs and shelters through the conditional use process.
+Any future HRC construction will require a zoning map amendment.
+This means anyone who wants to create an HRC or shelter must apply for a zoning map amendment and get approval from the Council.

 Read more about the Zoning Amendment Process